11/Grid-Cannon/README.md

 3. <b>If you're attacking a King</b>, the 2 cards between yours and the King must be the same suit and add up to 13+.

 After attacking and killing a royal, the royal is set face-down.

-### Dealing cards
-1. Your hand is a stack of up to 3 cards and you must always play the top card on your hand.
-2. If you deal a royal card, place it next to its most similar card on the perimeter of the grid.
-3. If you have no more royals to attack on the board, deal out cards until you find a royal.
-Place the royal next to its most similar card on the perimeter of the grid, and place the cards you dealth out on the bottom of the deck.

 ### Scoring:
 1. Dead Jacks are 1 point